dionjwa/nodejs-std/README.md

 	--remap sys:sys

-to your hxml file or build command (until that issue gets resolved).
+to your hxml file or build command *after the -js option* (until that issue gets resolved).

 ### Description